Trekking during the Blitz: Government response

 Due to its belief that trekking was a sign of falling morale, the British Government initially tried to discourage the large scale nightly movements from provincial cities during early 1941 by not providing any services to facilitate it, such as organising places for people to sleep.
 However, bus companies organised special services and individual military personnel provided transport on an unofficial basis.
-Local councils provided also some aid, and many householders invited trekkers into their home.
+Local councils also provided some aid, and many householders invited trekkers into their home.
 These efforts were insufficient, and many trekkers slept in unsuitable and unhygienic conditions.
 These included every available type of building, including churches and barns, as well as ditches and open fields.
 Due to the conditions endured by trekkers, the Ministry of Health dispatched staff to the Plymouth area in April 1941 to improve conditions there.

 In May 1941 the British Government directed that rest centres to accommodate trekkers be prepared around the provincial cities which were likely to be attacked.
 Work on these facilities began the next month, but they proved unneeded as the large-scale German air raids on British cities had ended in May and were not resumed.
 The official history states that there were no further large movements of trekkers for the remainder of the war.
 However, historian Jan Gore has written that large numbers of people left Exeter nightly after the first raid of the Exeter Blitz in April and May 1942.
 The numbers of trekkers in Exeter has been estimated as between 6,000 and 10,000 and they overwhelmed the capacity of the local rest centres.